Skip to main content

 A bit on the database and indexes

-Before the discussion on the endpoint continues there's something that needs to be mentioned.
-In the previous article the data structure of the documents saved in the database had the format of { cpu: 'value', memory: 'value' }.
-For the purposes of doing historical reporting this data structure needs to be slightly updated to have the format of: { cpu: 'value', memory: 'value', created: 'epoch' }.
-This will help greatly to retrieve the appropriate documents.
+Before we continue with the endpoint, there’s a data structure change to mention.
+In the previous article, documents in the database had the format { cpu: 'value', memory: 'value' }.
+For historical reporting, that needs updating to { cpu: 'value', memory: 'value', created: 'epoch' }.
+This makes retrieving the right documents much easier.

-Remember that the documents in the MarkLogic database are stored with the URI format of /data/EPOCH.json therefore there exist other ways to retrieve the documents from the database for historical reporting - a mapping between the timestamps arriving from the client and the URIs could be created but it'd involve some more work.
+Remember that documents in the MarkLogic database are stored with the URI format of /data/EPOCH.json.
+There are other ways to retrieve documents for historical reporting (a mapping between timestamps from the client and URIs could work) but it’d involve more effort.

 To learn more about Range Indexes and their requirements in MarkLogic please take a look at this article.